marianamend3s/marianamend3s/README.md

 ## ❤️ About
 I'm a proud dog mom of a beautiful being named Ivi, who is the apple of my eye! 🐶 💛
 Although I enjoy being at cozy home, I feel great when I'm surrounded by nature 🍃
-I like watching movies and tv series, reading, listening to music, riding my bike and playing with my beautiful dog 🎉
+I like watching movies and tv series, traveling, reading, listening to music, riding my bike and playing with my beautiful dog 🎉